AlirezaMH/ApiDoc/README.md

 ApiDoc
 ======

-ApiDoc is an Open Source PHP Code that allows developers to easily create a Document of all Classes, Methods and Arguments of a project.
+ApiDoc is an open source PHP code that allows developers to easily create a document of all Classes, Methods and Arguments of a project.

 Instructions